aniket-d18/dharohar-setu/README.md

 ---

 ## 📜 License
-This project is licensed under the MIT License.
-Developed for SIH 2026.
+This project is licensed under the MIT License.Developed for SIH 2026.